AnonimaUzanto/py-monerodb/README.md

 ### Prerequisites

 This project requires a modified version of the package `py-lmdb`.
-As previously stated Monero uses non-standard pseudo keys (32 byte hash, 8 byte integer) for some tables.
-This requires modified comparison functionality in the `py-lmdb` package.
+In some tables Monero uses pseudo keys (32 byte hash, 8 byte integer) that require modified comparison functionality that is included in a forked version of the `py-lmdb` package.

 ```
 git clone https://github.com/AnonimalUzanto/py-lmdb